AugustoCiuffoletti/esp01-devboard/README.md

 3.3V - 5V - **TXD - RXD - GND**

 You may need to change the connection of the J6 connector.
-The 3.3V in my adapter is not powerful enough to drive the ESP-01 WiFi interface.
+As a matter of fact the 3.3V in my adapter is not powerful enough to drive the ESP-01 WiFi interface.

 ## Operation